 - Choose a time.
 Wait until he or she is not high (intoxicated) to confront your teen about using a substance.
 Talking to someone who is high on drugs or alcohol usually does not work.
 And it may make the situation worse.

 - Ask about use.
 Find out what substances are being used.
 Ask how often, in what setting, and where your teen is getting them.
 Your teen may be very reluctant to give you all this information.

 - Have an evaluation.
 Talk with a doctor about an evaluation of your teen's substance use.
 Your teen may need treatment.
 Early treatment may prevent future alcohol and drug use problems.

 - Get support.
-You may find it helpful to join a support group for family members of people with alcohol use problems, such as Al-Anon.
+You may find it helpful to join a support group for family members of people with alcohol use disorder, such as Al-Anon.
 There are Al-Anon meetings specifically for parents.
 These meetings include discussions about family effects from alcohol and other substance use.
-Substance misuse is a family disease.
-All family members are affected by it, and they need some form of help to change the ways they react to the person who misuses substances.
+Substance use disorder is a family disease.
+All family members are affected by it, and they need some form of help to change the ways they react to the person who uses substances.

 Current as of: August 22, 2019

 Medical Review: Patrice Burgess MD - Family Medicine

 Adam Husney MD - Family Medicine